 Safer Together

-SJNA's Safer Together project is supported by the Portland Bureau of Emergency Management (PBEM) under its Community Resilience and Capacity Building program.
+SJNA's Safer Together project was started with the support of the Portland Bureau of Emergency Management (PBEM) under its Community Resilience and Capacity Building program.

-Through Safer Together, SJNA is helping to organize block parties in different areas of St. Johns.
-The block parties always have food, fun activities for adults and kids, and music.
-They also feature a short presentation on safety and resilience, and we invite folks in the neighborhood to create a phone list, and take home a "Pocket Pret", a pocket size booklet full of information about disaster resilience.
+Through Safer Together, SJNA helps folks in St. Johns organize block parties in different areas of St. Johns.
+Safer Block Parties always have food, fun activities for adults and kids, and music.
+They also feature a short presentation on safety and resilience, and we invite folks in the neighborhood to create a phone list, and take home a "Pocket Prep", a pocket size booklet full of information about disaster resilience.

 Above all, we encourage you and your neighbors to get to know each other better.
 Knowing neighbors has been shown to be one of the keys to getting through catastrophes like the threats we face in St. Johns, which include earthquake, fire, and gas farm leakage.
 We are working closely with the St Johns NET (Neighborhood Emergency Team).